Pilamaya Soma Yoga 300 Hour Teacher Training

 - Online Anatomy: Students are required to purchase David Keil’s online 200-hour anatomy course and book under the School of Yogologie account.
 The course must be worked through at home and will be explored on the course.

-- Somatic practices that journey through the milestones that are associated with unborn, new-born, and infant movement patterns
+- Somatic practices that journey through the unborn, new-born, and infant stages of life

 - Yoga Nidra to support the unborn and new-born consciousness

-- Exploration as to how movement can be innovatively used to promote embodiment and grounding
+- The use of spontaneous movement to promote individuality, embodiment and grounding

 - Learning about conception to understand the magnificence of the human body